Guidance for Gathering in Covenantal Community

-Guidance for Gathering in Covenantal Community: The UUA recommends using the Guidance for Gathering in Covenantal Community graphic (shown below) to practice covenantal consent – taking time to listen deeply to one another’s concerns and fears before making any decisions that might put members of the community at risk, either physically or mentally.
+The UUA recommends using the Guidance for Gathering in Covenantal Community graphic (shown further below) to practice covenantal consent: that is, taking time to listen deeply to one another’s concerns and fears before making any decisions that might put members of the community at risk, either physically or mentally.

 Covenantal Consent is the continued practice of Inclusion, Covenant, Consent and Care for each other before making decisions.

-Inclusion: Plan all open events so that those who are not vaccinated or not protected by vaccination can participate.
-Any “open” event that is limited to those who are vaccinated is exclusionary.
+Inclusion: Plan all open events so that those who cannot be adequately protected by vaccination can participate.

 Covenant: Respect the wide range of ways people may be reacting to the CDC guidance around masks, including members of your church community.
-This includes vaccinated people with compromised immune systems, parents of unvaccinated children, and others who don’t yet find this guidance prioritizes their well-being.
 Our covenants call us to work through these differences.

 Our UU congregations are life-affirming and life-saving communities because—at our best—we care for one another in these ways.